alpha7b/nodejs-env-checker/README.md

 ## Installation

+We have published our tool to [npmjs](https://www.npmjs.com/package/nodejs-env-checker).
 You can install `nodejs-env-checker` globally on your system via npm:

     npm install -g nodejs-env-checker